adelarsq/lightlang/README.md

 - Can't be used to harm people.
 See [License](LICENSE)
 - Performance and energy efficiency [1](https://greenlab.di.uminho.pt/wp-content/uploads/2017/09/paperSLE.pdf)
+- Tiny syntax that is easy to understand
 - Manutenability
 - Strongly typed
 - Compile for multiple platforms